 .. and so on for the other new channels (10-14) and matching values of a and b

-6. Then subtract the result for each band in 4. above from each of the 6 ETM bands while at the same time adding the mean value of the band from step 5 above: input these into the same modeling equation.
+6.)
+Then subtract the result for each band in step 4. above from each of the 6 ETM bands while at the same time adding the mean value of the bands gathered in step 5.
+Input these into the same modeling equation.
 The result will be mostly to cancel out the large subtraction but include local differences.
 Again ignore or round up decimal values for the mean.

 e.g. %15 = %1-%9 +51